Listening to customers and learning from Covid-19

 We must be bold enough to listen, learn and adapt.
 That applies to communication, digitalisation, automation, services, products and the markets we choose to serve.
 I am convinced that success lies ahead for those who are brave enough to listen and respond with transformational innovation.

-Lummus Technology today announced that its Novolen business has been awarded a contract by Lukoil NNOS for a petrochemical facility in Kstovo, Russia.
-Lummus’ scope ...
+Lummus Technology today announced that its Novolen business has been awarded a contract by Hengyi Industries for a large-scale polypropylene unit in Brunei.
+Lummus’ ...